 4. Secure Strong Letters of Recommendation

 Choose referees who know you well and can provide compelling endorsements of your abilities and character.
+Provide them with relevant details about the scholarship and how they can best highlight your strengths.

 5. Prepare for Interviews